rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 ...
 ```

-Go to Jager URL.
+Go to Jaeger URL.
 Reload by pressing F5.
 Under Service select my-service.
 Find Traces...

 ![Jaeger Find)](images/jaeger02.png)

-*star* The service name is specified in the application.properties (quarkus.application.name) of the demo app.
+:star: The service name is specified in the application.properties (quarkus.application.name) of the demo app.
-*star* The url of the collector is specified in the application.properties (quarkus.opentelemetry.tracer.exporter.otlp.endpoint=http://my-otelcol-collector:4317).
+:star: The url of the collector is specified in the application.properties (quarkus.opentelemetry.tracer.exporter.otlp.endpoint=http://my-otelcol-collector:4317).

 Open one trace entry and expand it to get all the details.